 That’s a feat that Weybridge neighbors Michele Bayliss and Dean Ouellette completed in early 2016.
 They not only survived it, they thrived on the steady diet of climbing conquests known as the “Northeast 115.”
 With their ascent of Mount Abraham in Lincoln on the second-to-last weekend in January, the duo officially entered a very exclusive club of hiking enthusiasts who have successfully scaled the 115 peaks of 4,000 feet or higher in New England (67), the Adirondacks (46), and the Catskills (2).

 “You almost feel like you’ve beaten winter,” Bayliss says philosophically of the accomplishment.
 “It’s kind of fun to test your limits.”

-It was two years ago that Ouellette and Bayliss started their initial mega-hike: Climbing all 46 high peaks in the Adirondack Mountains during the course of three winters.
+It was four years ago that Ouellette and Bayliss started their initial mega-hike: Climbing all 46 high peaks in the Adirondack Mountains during the course of three winters.
 As newly minted “Forty-Sixers,” they were eager to scale new heights en route to the Northeast 115 club.